Inspiring genius in us all

 Bob’s essential joie de vivre, dynamic energy, philosophy on life

-A lifelong commitment to excellence can encourage lifelong success—and it has for Bob.
+A lifelong commitment to excellence can encourage lifelong success as well as lifelong joy—and it has for Bob.

 Growing up near the Pacific waves on the coast of California inspired one of Bob’s greatest passions: surfing.
 His love of surfing has taken him on adventures in some of the most beautiful parts of the world.
 For Bob, surfing is also a family affair.
 His children have often accompanied him, learning early surfing skills starting as young as age three.
 Riding the best waves requires patience, persistence, dynamic energy, optimism, and the essential joie de vivre.
 And these are the characteristics that make Bob quintessentially Bob.